noxthot/ss22_julia_workshop/pages/introduction/functions.md

 # Functions

 ## Syntax
-To improve the structure and ensure reusability of pieces of your program you can use the `function` command.
-You have already used functions when, for example, calling `typeof(input)`.
+To improve the structure and ensure reusability of pieces of our program we can use the `function` command.
+We have already used functions when, for example, calling `typeof(input)`.
 Other examples of functions that can be found on any common calculators are `sin(x)` or `exp(x)`.
-The syntax to define your own functions is the following:
+The syntax to define our own functions is the following:
 ```julia
 function foo(input)
     # function body that is executed when foo is called

     return output
 end
 ```
-So if you want to define a function which prints out and returns $\sin(\cos(x))$ we can write
+So if we want to define a function which prints out and returns $\sin(\cos(x))$ we can write
 ```julia
 function sincos(x)
     result = sin(cos(x))